 To work with Morit individually in Oxford, you can refer to her website.
 She offers short and long-term individual psychotherapy, specialises in trauma treatment (integrative, somatic, including EMDR) and offers individual supervision for therapeutic practitioners (especially trauma therapists) as well as complementary therapists.

 As well as the small supervision groups included in the INTEGRA CPD list of events, both Morit and Michael also offer individual supervision (in Oxford or via Skype).

 Please get in touch if you are interested and want to be included in the waiting list we are currently maintaining for this.

 Both Morit and Michael have some limited availability to give workshops, evening seminars or other training input for your organisation, counselling service or psychotherapy associations.
 Occasionally they give input into a variety of therapy trainings as guest tutors.

 To enquire about these possibilities, please get in touch using the contact details below.

-Michael Soth is an integral-relational Body Psychotherapist, trainer and supervisor (UKCP), living in Oxford, UK.
-Over the last 30 years he has been teaching on a variety of counselling and therapy training courses, alongside working as Training Director at the Chiron Centre for Body Psychotherapy.
+Michael Soth is an integral-relational Body Psychotherapist, trainer and supervisor.
+Over the last 35 years he has been teaching on a variety of counselling and therapy training courses, alongside working as Training Director at the Chiron Centre for Body Psychotherapy.
 Inheriting concepts, values and ways of working from both psychoanalytic and humanistic traditions, he is interested in the therapeutic relationship as a bodymind process between two people who are both wounded and whole.

 In his work and teaching, he integrates an unusually wide range of psychotherapeutic approaches, working towards a full-spectrum integration of all therapeutic modalities and approaches, each with their gifts, wisdom and expertise as well as their shadow aspects, fallacies and areas of obliviousness.